Healers vs Doctors ~ Herbs vs Medicine

 However, the next time you are with your doctor see if they are willing to discuss ancient religious approaches for healing your illness.
 Not likely.
 Yet you might be surprised to learn that the modern practice of medicine is founded upon it.

 Before any doctor can be a doctor each one must say the ‘Hippocratic Oath’.
-Hypocrites lived a very long time ago and was famous for saying, “Let food be thy medicine and let medicine be thy food”.
-His oath each and every physician must swear to is to:
+Hypocrites lived quite a long time ago and was famous for saying, “Let food be thy medicine and let medicine be thy food”.
+His oath each and every physician must swear includes:

 “First do no harm”

-Why would a profession that prizes itself on cold modernity and hard science, with its roots in Descartes who compared the human body to a machine, swear an oath to a long dead Greek, and display on their lab coats and business cards such an ancient esoteric symbol?
+Why would a profession that prizes itself on cold modernity and hard science, with its roots in Descartes who compared the human body to a machine, swear an oath to a long dead Greek who placed diet above anything else, and display on their lab coats and business cards such an ancient esoteric symbol?

 Perhaps the answer to that question can be better understood by looking at a larger life perception.
 Similar to what outwardly might seem very contradictory within the modern medical profession, our very existence is comprised of many dual aspects that do not always seem to blend or mix well, but need the presence of each other in order to survive.